top of page

 Countries Targeted: Belize, Jamaica and Suriname

-This case study looks at the following:
+This case study considered the following:

-• Different methods of communication which allows for the exchange of needed information.
+Different methods of communication which allows for the exchange of needed information.

-• Identify challenges faced with engaging communities.
+Identifying challenges faced with engaging communities.

-• Understand the role of Community Disaster Response Team (CDRT) members and volunteers in the eVCA process.
+Understanding the role of Community Disaster Response Team (CDRT) members and volunteers in the eVCA process.

-• Identify the main stakeholders needed to ensure the success of the eVCA.
+Identifying the main stakeholders needed to ensure the success of the eVCA.

-• Understand now eVCAs can be used to help communities decreases their disaster risks and vulnerabilities through microprojects.
+Understanding how eVCAs can be used to help communities decreases their disaster risks and vulnerabilities through microprojects.

 Integrating Persons with Disabilities in CDRT/CERT Training